 This video looks at the best ways of dealing with tantrums.

 Most young children occasionally bite, hit or push another child.
 Toddlers are curious and may not understand that biting or pulling hair hurts.

-This doesn't mean your child will grow up to be aggressive.
-Here are ways to teach your child that this behaviour is unacceptable:
+This does not mean your child will grow up to be aggressive.
+Here are ways to teach your child that this behaviour is unacceptable.

 This could make your child think it's acceptable to do this.
-Instead, make it clear that what they're doing hurts and you won't allow it.
+Instead, make it clear that what they're doing hurts and you will not allow it.

 Talk to them